justb4/alpumapa.xyz/docs/src/index.md

 The [presentation slides](assets/presentations/osm-workshop-alpumapa-2025-v1.pdf) serve as the main guide.
 This website and the slides can also be used as reference material or for self-study.

+## Advanced Topics

+The focus of this workshop is primarily on the "smart apps."
+If time permits, participants can explore more advanced topics, including:

+- Extracting data from OpenStreetMap using the OverPass (Turbo) API
+- Extracting data from OpenStreetMap in QGIS
+- Introduction to the ID and JOSM Editors
+- Quality assurance using tools like [Osmose](https://wiki.openstreetmap.org/wiki/Osmose)
+- Specific to [Spain: importing Buildings and Addresses](https://wiki.openstreetmap.org/wiki/Spanish_Cadastre/Buildings_import), "Edificios y Direcciones", from "Catastro"

 # About This Workshop

 This workshop was developed initially and presented at the [OSGeo.nl FOSS4GNL 2023 Conference in Middelburg, The Netherlands](https://foss4g.nl),